 What would you like to do this year, do you have any plans?

 I went to Santa Cruz a month or two ago which was dope, a nice little trip, got to get sketchy, a few new spots and hang out with Ryan and Logan.
 It was insane how sketch I was.
 I had like, no touch, no finesse if you will.
 Riding jumps is pretty straight-forward, but it was the little things that heat me out now.
 Like the squirrel catch at the Deer Camp had me stressin’ and it showed.
 You go from dirt jumping like 5 days a week to like 1 on some basic jumps, your touch is off, tricks come back quick, it’s the little stuff that takes time.

-For the rest of the year I don’t know really, a bunch of little trips.
+For the rest of the year, I don’t know really, a bunch of little trips.
 I went to Portland for May long which was a lot of fun.
 Definitely going back.
 I had surgery on my wrist so I’ll be chillin extra hard for 6 to 8 weeks.
 I just got back from Tofino.
 I drove up there with my girlfriend for the long weekend and camped in my friend Sam’s backyard.
 It was dope to watch him surf and just hang-out.
 I also wanna’ film some stuff at The Spot again.
 I’ve been lucky enough to have Ben Beyers maintaining and riding the jumps.
-Rupert and I always chat about putting something together but its tough getting out schedules to line up.
-Same shit I guess, but a lot more road bike city cruzin and beers in parks and BIKEPARK this summer.
+Rupert and I always chat about putting something together but it is tough getting out schedules to line up.
+Same shit I guess, but a lot more road bike city cruzin’ and beers in parks and bike park this summer.

 If someone asks you “Are you Pro?”, what do you say?
-What does “Pro” means for you?
+What does “Pro” mean for you?